All Products

 1. Log on to the ACS console.
 In the left-side navigation pane, click Clusters.

-3. On the Deployments page, select a namespace from the Namespace drop-down list.
-Then, click Create from YAML in the upper-right corner of the page.
+3. On the Deployments page, select a namespace from the Namespace drop-down list, then click Create from YAML in the upper-right corner.

 This example uses a stateless application.
-The configuration method is the same for other types of workloads, such as stateful workloads.
+The steps are the same for other workload types.

 apiVersion: v1